neontapir/neontapir.github.io/_posts/2017/2017-03-20-mutation-testing-in-ruby.md

 I discovered this bug during my mutation testing.
 The idea behind mutation testing is that if source code changes are made, tests should fail.
 If a mutant method returns the same results as the original, there's a good chance that the behavior of the method isn't being testing as thoroughly as it should.
 To do this, I used Mutant, which is a Ruby library, which automates the mutation testing process.
 Mutant achieves this through source code manipulation.

+Mutant is a Ruby gem, and can simply be installed with `gem install mutant-rspec`.
 I must say, it did take a number of attempts to hit upon the right combination of libraries.
+Here's an excerpt from my Gemfile:

 ```ruby
 gem 'rspec', '~> 3.5', require: false, group: :test